abenjamin09/2022-07-07-Jekyll-Site/index.markdown

 # Step 3 - Process

 -   What tools are you choosing and why?
-Excel and R for data cleaning/visualizations and tableau for a dashboard.
+I chose Excel and R for data cleaning and visualizations and tableau for a dashboard.
 -   Have you ensured your data’s integrity?
-Throughout my process I will log updates/changes to data sets.
+Yes, throughout my process I logged updates and changes to these data sets.
 -   What steps have you taken to ensure that your data is clean?
-Check formatting, blank cells, extra white spaces, misspellings, and duplicates.
+In order to ensure that my data is clean: I checked formatting, blank cells, white spaces, misspellings, and duplicates.
 -   How can you verify that your data is clean and ready to analyze?
-    Ensuring that formatting is correct, remove/update missing data, and check for misspellings and flaws.
+    I verified that my data was clean and ready by ensuring that the formatting was correct, removed/updated any missing data, and checked for misspellings.
 -   Have you documented your cleaning process so you can review and share those results?
 Yes